alphagov/paas-cf/README.md

    ```
 1. Log in to Concourse.
 See the [Accessing Concourse](#accessing-concourse).

-1. Tun the `generate-paas-admin-git-keys`, `generate-paas-billing-git-keys` and `generate-paas-aiven-broker-git-keys` jobs in the job group `operator`.
+1. Tun the `generate-paas-admin-git-keys`and `generate-paas-aiven-broker-git-keys` jobs in the job group `operator`.
 This will generate and store some SSH keys needed by other jobs.

 1. Run the `create-cloudfoundry` pipeline, starting from the left-hand `pipeline-lock` job.
 This will configure and deploy Cloud Foundry.
 It might take a couple of hours to complete.